 Motorcycle Helmets – A Brief Overview:

-It took a much longer time than one might expect after the invention of the motorcycle in 1885 for people to recognize the need for the motorcycle helmet.
+It took a much longer time than one might expect after the invention of the motorcycle in 1885 for people to recognize the need for the motorcycle helmets.

 In 1953 a professor at the University of Southern California (USC), C.F.
 “Red” Lombard invented and patented the first commercial motorcycle helmet.
 Lombard’s creation sparked US manufacturers to start mass-producing helmets intended for motorcycle riders.
 The beginnings of the modern motorcycle helmet were underway.